kgateway-dev/kgateway/docs/content/operations/production_deployment/_index.md

  The default ExtAuth service affinity settings can be overwritten during installation by setting `global.extensions.extAuth.affinity` in your Helm configuration file.
 Additionally, anti-affinity rules for the ExtAuth service can be configured by setting `global.extensions.extAuth.antiAffinity`.

-# Rate Limit
+### Rate Limit

-Similar to the `gateway-proxy` deployment, a Pod Disruption Budget policy for the `rate-limit` deployment can be established by setting `global.extensions.rateLimit.deployment.podDisruptionBudget` in your Helm configuration file.
+To configure a pod disruption budget for the `rate-limit` deployment when you install Gloo Edge via Helm, set the `global.extensions.rateLimit.deployment.podDisruptionBudget` field in your values override file.

 Affinity settings for the `rate-limit` deployment can be overwritten during installation by setting `global.extensions.rateLimit.affinity` in your Helm configuration file.
 Additionally, anti-affinity rules for the `rate-limit` deployment can be configured by setting `global.extensions.rateLimit.antiAffinity`.

 ## Horizontally scaling the control plane